 In group therapy there are types of groups and therapeutic approaches for groups.
-Most of them deal with some form of substance abuse.
-Nonetheless, the issues can range from trauma and grief to abuse and addiction.
+Although most of them deal with some form of substance abuse, the issues can range from trauma and grief to abuse and addiction.

 Here are the most common types and approaches:

 - Cognitive-Behavioral/Problem Solving Groups: using the CBT approach to interpret addiction and dependency as learned behaviors clients can modify

 - Interpersonal Process Group Psychotherapy: healing by changing maladaptive internal and interpersonal psychological dynamics